canonical/k8s-snap/docs/src/snap/explanation/epa.md

 processes or containers, thereby enhancing performance and predictability.
 Here are the key architectural components and their roles:

--  **Kubelet Configuration**: The kubelet on each node must be configured to enable CPU pinning.
+-  **Kubelet configuration**: The kubelet on each node must be configured to enable CPU pinning.
 This involves setting specific kubelet flags to activate the CPU Manager.
--  **CPU Manager**: Kubernetes’ CPU Manager is a critical component for CPU pinning.
+-  **CPU manager**: Kubernetes’ CPU Manager is a critical component for CPU pinning.
 It allows for the static allocation of CPUs to containers, ensuring that specific CPU cores are dedicated to particular workloads.
 The CPU Manager can be configured to either static or none.
 Static policy allows for exclusive CPU core allocation to Guaranteed QoS (Quality of Service) pods.
--  **Pod Specification**: Pods must be specified to request dedicated CPU resources.
+-  **Pod specification**: Pods must be specified to request dedicated CPU resources.
 This is done through resource requests and limits in the pod specification.
--  **Scheduler Awareness**: The Kubernetes scheduler must be aware of the CPU pinning requirements.
+-  **Scheduler awareness**: The Kubernetes scheduler must be aware of the CPU pinning requirements.
 It schedules pods onto nodes with available CPU resources as requested by the pod specification.
 The scheduler ensures that pods with specific CPU pinning requests are placed on nodes with sufficient